CompCogNeuro/sims/README.md

 These models are implemented in the new *Go* (golang) version of [emergent](https://github.com/emer/emergent), with Python versions available as well (note: not yet!).
 This github repository contains the full source code and you can build and run the models by cloning the repository and building / running the individual projects as described in the emergent Wiki help page: [Wiki Install](https://github.com/emer/emergent/wiki/Install).

-The simplest way to run the simulations is by downloading a `zip` file of all of the built models for your platform.
+The simplest way to run the simulations is by downloading a `zip` (or `tar.gz` for linux) file of all of the built models for your platform.
 These are fully self-contained executable files and should "just work" on each platform.

 * The full set of files are in the [Releases](https://github.com/CompCogNeuro/sims/releases) directory -- check there for files of the form `ccn_sims_<version>_<platform>.zip` where `<version>` is the version string (higher generally better), and `<platform>` is `mac`, `linux`, or `windows`.